TheGigaMaster/Personal-BL3-mods/README.md

 ## Old game file info

+NOTE: This is before the update.

-One interesting thing to note is that after super badass, the game says "SuperToRaid" for the final evolution stage.
-In BL2, there was a 3 step process: super badass -> ultimate badass -> Verminvirous/supreme badass, which is absent in BL3.
-Digging deeper, it appears that the game decides to go from superbadass -> Verminvirous/supreme badass, omitting an evolution stage.
+One interesting thing to note is that after super badass, the game says `SuperToRaid` for the final evolution stage.
+In BL2, there was a 3 step process: `super badass -> ultimate badass -> Verminvirous/supreme badass`, which is absent in BL3.
+Digging deeper, it appears that the game decides to go from `superbadass -> supreme badass`, omitting an evolution stage.

-Upon a quick look at the wiki, the spawn chance values for ultimate badass -> Verminvirous/Supreme badass match the vaules for the "SuperToRaid" chance.
+Upon a quick look at the wiki, the spawn chance values for ultimate badass -> Verminvirous/Supreme badass match the vaules for the `SuperToRaid` chance.
 This spawn rate is at 0% for normal mode and only a 7.5% chance in TVHM, which matches up with what's in the game data.

 So, what's this mean?